-Handling of CA Private Keys (throughout the entire CA key lifecycle) requires the involvement of at least two persons.
-Physical and logical access controls exist for the key activation material in order to maintain multiparty control over the Hardware Security Modules containing CA Private Keys.
+Handling of CA Private Keys (throughout the entire CA key lifecycle) requires the involvement of at least two trusted persons.
+Physical and logical access controls exist for the key activation material in order to maintain multi-party control over the Hardware Security Modules containing CA Private Keys.

-Certificate issuance requires the approval of at least two persons, acting in their trusted roles, per above.
+Certificate issuance requires the approval of at least two persons, acting in the Validation Specialist role, per above.

-Certificate revocation requires the approval of at least two persons, acting in their trusted roles, per above.
+Certificate revocation requires the approval of at least two persons, acting in their Customer Support role, per above.